gambitcomminc/golang-mqtt-stats/README.md

 ## Installation / Requirements

-* To install Gin package, you need to install Go and set your Go workspace first.
+* To install this program, you need to install Go and set your Go workspace first.

 * Follow instructions for Eclipse Paho Go library https://github.com/eclipse/paho.mqtt.golang